-- A. Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs: Medicare, Medicaid or FEHBP; and - B. Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where he/she provides services to Members; and - C. Possess a current, valid, and unrestricted Drug Enforcement Agency ("DEA") and/or Controlled Dangerous Substances ("CDS") registration for prescribing controlled substances, if applicable to his/her specialty in which he/she will treat Members; the DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
-Practitioners who see Members in more than one state must have a DEA/CDS registration for each state.
+- A. Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs: Medicare, Medicaid or FEHBP; - B. Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where he or she provides services to Members;

+- C. Possess a current, valid, and unrestricted Drug Enforcement Agency (DEA) and/or Controlled Dangerous Substances (CDS) registration for prescribing controlled substances, if applicable to his/her specialty in which he or she will treat Members.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
+Practitioners who see Members in more than one state must have a DEA/CDS registration for each state; and - D. Meet the education, training and certification criteria as required by Empire BlueCross BlueShield HealthPlus.